Timekeeping with the Sure GPS evaluation board

 In an early test, using a higher baud rate and $GPGGA selection, the NTP jitter seen on the Windows-7 PC was the same whether the Garmin GPS 18 puck or the Sure-GPS board was used.
 The same was true on the Windows 2000 PC, even with the default 9600 baud rate and default NTP configuration.
 No tests have been made to compare the PPS signal on a more precise level, but on the basis of present tests I believe it is within 10-20 microseconds, and likely within a microsecond or better.
 I'd love to hear of any more exact measurements.

-I'm currently testing two of these Sure Electronics boards with the magnetic antenna puck indoors (on the top floor of a two storey building) with a Windows-XP and a Windows-7 64-bit system.
-The Windows-7 64-bit system shows an averaged jitter of about 40 microseconds, and the Windows-XP system 2.5 to 3.5 microseconds.
-Both are using Dave Hart's kernel-mode serial driver replacement, and have the NTP interpolation enabled (it has to be forced on with the Windows-7 system).
-I've written up the Windows-7 system - it is of particular interest as normally you are not allowed to use unsigned drivers on such a system.
-The Windows-XP system has a similar NTP configuration.
+I'm currently using two of these Sure Electronics boards with the magnetic antenna puck indoors (on the top floor of a two storey building) with two Windows-10 64-bit system.
+Windows-10 64-bit systems show an averaged jitter of about 40 microseconds.
+I use Meinberg's loopback-ppsapi-provider.dll.
+I've written up the Windows-10 system - it is of particular interest as normally you are not allowed to use unsigned drivers on such a system.
 Here is the current live data, where the offset reported by NTP is plotted against time of day.
 Click on a graph to see the weekly, monthly and yearly data.
-The Windows-XP PC Feenix has changed, and does not currently have a serial port, so is not an stratum-1 server - its plot will return, all being well.

 The difference between the smoother, slower-changing but greater offset in the XP system and the smaller but more rapidly changing offset in the Windows-7 system is typical, and may be due to the difference between the software clock rates.
 I would expect a system using FreeBSD to perform even better.
 Success has been reported with FreeBSD by Adrian Urquhart, also using 9600 baud from the Sure board.